GBHyland/APS-Process-Workflow-intermediate/new-customer-onboarding-process.md

 1. Open your New Customer process in edit mode.
 2. Delete the end event.
 3. From the left panel, under Gateways, add a Parallel Gateway to your process.
 Connect it from the KYC Delegate task.
-4. From the Exclusive Gateway, add a User Task.
+4. From the Parallel Gateway, add a User Task.
 5. Name the user task: Manager Follow-Up
 6. With the user task selected, click on the Referenced form No reference selected value.
 7. In the Form reference popup window, select the New Form button.